PranavBarthwal/CryptoWatch/README.md

 ### 8. Fast Development with Vite
 - Accelerate development process with Vite, a next-generation frontend tooling that provides blazing fast dev server and optimized build.

-### 9. Deployed on Netlify
+### 9. Deployed on Vercel
-- Instantly access the cryptoWatch application deployed on Netlify for hassle-free usage and deployment.
+- Instantly access the cryptoWatch application deployed on Vercel for hassle-free usage and deployment.

 ## Technologies Used